 Like it has been mentioned previously, Pinyin is a useful tool for a Mandarin beginner.
 It will be beneficial when you initially start learning the Chinese language.
 At the early stage of your Mandarin learning, you can even practice and learn some basic verbal communication abilities in Chinese by using Pinyin without studying the difficult characters.

-Pinyin, as a handy and helpful learning tool for many Mandarin learners, can not only facilitate the process of getting the ability of reading and speaking at the initial stage of learning but also can be regarded as the cornerstone that can help a Chinese language learner lay a firm foundation for the future learning sessions.
+Pinyin, as a handy and helpful learning tool for many Mandarin learners, can not only facilitate the process of getting the ability to read and speaking at the initial stage of learning but also can be regarded as the cornerstone that can help a Chinese language learner lay a firm foundation for the future learning sessions.

-For anyone who is seriously considering taking on the journey of learning Chinese, the learning and mastering of Pinyin are very essential.
+For anyone who is seriously considering taking on the journey of learning Chinese, learning, and mastering Pinyin are very essential.